zimaxnet/aimcs-frontend/README.md

 - **Cloud Shell and local dev may work** even when the Web App fails, due to Azure network policies.
 - **Role assignments**: Ensure your GitHub Actions service principal has Contributor access to the new resource group.
 - **Custom domains and SSL** must be reconfigured for new Web Apps in a new region.
-- **Always update your GitHub Actions secrets** with the publish profile for the new Web App.
+- **Always update your GitHub Actions secrets** with the publish profile for the new Web App. # Updated for AI Foundry deployment